-All functions of the digital dynamics processor d 02 are activated by buttons.
+All functions of the digital dynamics processor d 01 are activated by buttons.
 The front panel shows easily recognizable function groups.

-By pressing the left button in the input section the required input signal can be selected.
-Each time the button is pressed the input selection is changed and one of the three LED's above the button lights to show the newly selected input.
+By pressing the button in the input section the required input signal can be selected.
+Each time the button is pressed the input selection is changed and one of the three LED's above the button lights green to show the newly selected input ( AES or SDIF-2 )..
+If the LED lits red the input signal was recorded with emphasis or the deemphasis switch on the rear panel is on.